-- Identifies, in both qualitative and quantitative terms, the type and level of risk that the Group is willing to accept across a range of business drivers (Financial, Customer, Legal and Regulatory and Reputational). - Describes the risks that the Group is willing to take (and those that it will not) in pursuit of its corporate objectives. - Establishes a framework for decision making based on risk appetite statements and metrics. - Enables a view of risks across the whole business.
+- Identifies, in both qualitative and quantitative terms, the type and level of risk that the Group is willing to accept across a range of business drivers. - Describes the risks that the Group is willing to take (and those that it will not) in pursuit of its corporate objectives. - Establishes a framework for decision making based on risk appetite statements and metrics. - Enables a view of risks across the whole business.

 The RAF is structured around the Principal Risks agreed by the Board from time to time with each Principal Risk being supplemented by a suite of more granular Supporting Risks.
-For each Supporting Risk, the Group articulates a Risk Appetite Statement with limits that are monitored via the use of specific Risk Appetite Metrics and Key Risk Indicators (KRIs).
-The

-Risk Appetite Metrics are clearly measurable against the Corporate Plan, are actionable and have an assigned limit to monitor performance against the Risk Appetite.
-The KRIs are outcome driven with negative trends reported monthly to the relevant risk committees.
+For each Supporting Risk, the Group articulates a Risk Appetite Statement with limits that are monitored via the use of specific Risk Appetite metrics and Key Risk Indicators (KRIs).
+The Risk Appetite metrics are clearly measurable against the Corporate Plan, are actionable and have an assigned limit to monitor performance against the Risk Appetite.
+The KRIs which support the Risk Appetite metrics, are reported monthly to the relevant risk committees.